liamedeiros/ehtplot/README.md

 # Special Features

-By introducing a logical layer to hierarchically organize subplots and manage subplot properties, `ehtplot` is capible to combining many simple plots to a complex figure (see the documentation of the Panel class).
+By introducing a logical layer to hierarchically organize subplots and manage subplot properties, `ehtplot` is capable to combining many simple plots in a complex figure (see the documentation of the Panel class).
 This feature helps to generate comparative plots for the [EHT Imaging Challenge](http://vlbiimaging.csail.mit.edu/imagingchallenge).